theerfan/Q/README.md

+**Note**: This repository has been frozen while we consider the submissions for the QHack Open Hackathon.
+We hope you enjoyed the event!

 ![image](img/qhack-banner.png)

 Welcome to [QHack](https://qhack.ai), the quantum machine learning hackathon!
 We're thrilled to have the opportunity to meet and work with such a large and diverse group of participants, and we look forward to interacting with you all during the event.